-Clinical Associate (post seminar) in Psychoanalytic Training, New Center for Psychoanalysis, Los Angeles.
+Clinical Associate (8th year) in Psychoanalysis, New Center for Psychoanalysis, Los Angeles.
+Doctoral candidate.
+Anticipated graduation date: June 2019.

 1995 Ph.D.
 English & American Literature, Brandeis University.
 Advisors: Allen Grossman, John Burt, William Flesch.